American Clean Energy and Security Act: Final debate and floor vote

 The bill was approved in the House by a vote of 219–212, with 8 Republicans supporting, and 44 Democrats voting against, and 3 members not voting.
 All representatives present at the time of the vote had cast votes.
 Jeff Flake (R-AZ), Alcee Hastings (D-FL), and John Sullivan (R-OK) missed the vote due to "a family conflict", travel abroad in Albania, and "alcohol addiction treatment", respectively.

 Democratic votes against largely came from freshmen in Republican-leaning seats, conservative "blue dog" democrats, as well as Democrats from areas dependent on coal for electricity or areas with large numbers of manufacturing jobs.
 However, some Democrats from liberal districts, like Pete Stark (CA) voted against the bill because he considered the bill "watered-down".
 Dennis Kucinich (D-OH) voted against the bill because he considered the bill "too-weak" and opposed offsets, among other similar criticisms.
+A recent study by the University of Oxford found causal evidence that the local industrial structure influenced the vote among Democrats: a higher share of carbon-intensive ("brown") firms made Democrats less likely to support the bill.

 Republicans supporting the bill were Army Secretary nominee John M. McHugh and moderate Republican Main Street Partnership caucus members Mary Bono Mack (R-CA), Mike Castle (R-DE), Dave Reichert (R-WA), Mark Kirk (R-IL), Leonard Lance (R-NJ), Frank LoBiondo (R-NJ), Chris Smith (R-NJ).
 Kirk and Castle were members of the Republicans for Environmental Protection caucus.